mitre/data-owner-tools/README.md

 1. [Optional] The path to the HOUSEHOLD_LINK_ID CSV file provided by the DCC if you provided household information

 The script will create a file called `linkid_to_patid.csv` with the mapping of LINK_IDs to PATIDs in the `output/` folder by default.
 If you are testing and running household linkage this will also create a `linkid_to_hid.csv` file in the `output/` folder.

+## Cleanup

+In between runs it is advisable to run `rm temp-data/*` to clean up temporary data files used for individuals runs.

 ## Developer Testing